PixarAnimationStudios/OpenUSD/docs/contributing_to_usd.rst

       repository.
 Please make sure the base branch of your pull request is set to the "**dev**" branch when filing your pull request.

+    * Please make sure all tests are passing with your change prior to submitting a pull request.

     * We highly recommend posting issues on GitHub for features or bug fixes that you intend to work on before beginning any development.
 That way, if someone else is working on a similar project, you can collaborate, or you